daboehme/caliper-tutorial/README.md

 Build requirements:

 * A C++ compiler
+* Python interpreter
 * CMake 3.15+
 * MPI (optional)
 * CUDA (optional)

-Sourcing `setup-env.sh` builds the tutorial examples, if they have not been built yet, and put them in `$PATH`:
+Sourcing `setup-env.sh` builds the tutorial examples, if they have not been built yet, and puts them in `$PATH`:

     $ . setup-env.sh
     [...]
     Done! /home/example/caliper-tutorial/install/default/bin added to PATH

+### Build configurations

 There are different build configurations to support optional features:
 *default* is a basic version without optional dependencies, and *mpi* builds versions with MPI support.
 You can select a build configuration with an argument to `setup-env.sh`, e.g.: